 Quantified objectives for Programs 3.4.1 and 3.4.2 seem low.

-Revisions: Quantified objectives were increased under Program 3.4.2.
+• Revisions; Quantified objectives were increased under Programs 3.41 and 3.4.2.

 What percentage of sites are in a commercial overlay?
-If the market favors commercial and that land gets consumed, it will eat up our sites buffer.
+If the market favors commercial and the land gets consumed, it will eat up our sites buffer.